 File management systems organize and manage digital files at a basic level.
-Their features usually include a folder directory structure, automated backups and simple user permissions.
-Simple file storage systems like Dropbox or Box don’t have complex file management functionalities necessary for business operations.
-For more comprehensive file storage and organization, digital asset management is the solution.
+Their features include a folder directory structure, automated backups and user permissions.
+File storage systems have complex file management functionalities necessary for business operations.
+They organize files via a powerful, searchable database.
+Managing files provides maximum control and efficiency.

-File management user roles are supercharged in a DAM system.
-For example, with Canto’s DAM system you can create as many levels of roles and permissions as needed, with highly granular settings.
+User roles are supercharged in a file management system.
+For example, users can create many levels of roles and permissions with highly granular settings.

-With DAM, employ user-friendly administrative reporting on file usage and improve your business decision making.
-Know which assets are used the most and receive reports on who is accessing what assets for auditing purposes.
+With file management, employ user-friendly administrative reporting on file-usage to improve business decisions.
+Know which assets are used most often and receive reports on who is accessing which assets for auditing purposes.

-With DAM, encryption can be used for logins and SSL (https) connections are also supported.
-DAM user requests are processed through secure Java Web applications, and sessions work via firewalls.
+Encryption is used for logins, and SSL (https) connections are also supported.
+User requests are processed through secure Java Web applications, and sessions work via firewalls.